-With unemployment in the U.S. hovering around eight percent, looking for a job has become relatively tough for many people.
-Even some people with advanced academic qualifications, such as bachelor's degrees and even MBAs are currently having a rough time on the market.
+Looking for a job has become relatively tough for many people.
+Even some professionals with advanced academic qualifications, such as bachelor's degrees and even MBAs, are currently having a rough time on the market.
 However, there are still plenty of jobs out there for the right candidates.

-With that in mind, one of the ways of differentiating yourself from other job seekers is by having transferable skills.
-Broadly speaking, a transferable skill is expertise that you can use across a wide range of industries.
+One of the ways of differentiating yourself from other job seekers is by having transferable skills.
+Broadly speaking, a transferable skill is an expertise that you can use across a wide range of industries.

 According to the University of Southern California, many graduates change jobs as many as four times within a period of five years.
 If you are a job seeker, identifying your transferable skills and articulating them to employers is likely to increase your chances of getting a job.
-Some of these skills include:

 In almost every career, from banking to the hospitality industry, good communication skills are vital.
 As such, it would be to your advantage if you have the ability to articulate your ideas in writing as well as orally.
 Since communication normally involves more than one party, you should be a good listener as well.

 2. Analytical Skills

 This is a vital skill in almost every field of work mainly because the majority of businesses generate revenue by solving problems that clients face daily.

-For example, cloud-computing companies provide data storage solutions, thereby ensuring that their clients have a backup of data stored on-site.
+For example, cloud-computing companies provide data storage solutions, thereby ensuring that their clients have a backup of data stored on site.
 Employees can access company data on the go knowing they have secure storage for their information.
 In such an environment, analytical skills are likely to come in handy when clients face problems such as uploading data or updating certain files.
 To solve those issues, one would have to identify and define the problem's parameters.

 Most organizations and business enterprises employ more than one employee.
 Because of this, it may not be possible to have all the employees in leadership positions.
 Therefore, a few employees who show the ability to lead generally take charge of the others.

 4. Information Management Skills

 Traditionally, businesses kept a few records such as sales, purchases, and salaries in-house.
 In most cases, this data was no more than a few gigabytes.
-However, the emergence of social networking, adoption of e-commerce by consumers, and the large number of data points generated by businesses and corporations has upended the traditional model of managing information.
+However, the emergence of social media, the adoption of e-commerce by consumers, and the large number of data points generated by businesses and corporations have upended the traditional model of managing information.
 As a result, most employers need employees who can sort and present data objects in an understandable manner.